lsphillips/TemplateFunctionExpressEngine/README.md

 });
 ```

 This is useful if you want to render specific partials using a different rendering technology, i.e. `React`.
-For example:

 ``` js
 templateFunctionExpressEngine.createEngine(